Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 If you’re not in the market for a top-tier luxury card though, keep comparing travel cards until you come across the one that you fall in love with.
 With so many unique credit cards out there, you should be able to find the perfect piece of plastic with the help of our head-to-head comparisons.

 Who should get the Chase Sapphire Reserve®?

-Consumers who value flexible earning capabilities more than pure earning power will find a lot to love with the Sapphire Reserve.
+Consumers who value flexible earning capabilities and bigger earning power after putting in some effort will find a lot to love with the Sapphire Reserve.
 The Chase Sapphire Reserve® is also the final piece of the puzzle for the Chase trifecta earning strategy.

 Who should get The Platinum Card® from American Express?

 If you value utmost earning power and doing a little extra work to gain those points, the Amex Platinum Card is the card for you.
 This is also the card of choice if you love an unmatched smorgasbord of highly valuable perks and don’t mind paying a higher annual fee for those perks.
 Just bear in mind you’ll need to also put in a bit more work to make sure you’re using these perks year after year.

 The Chase Sapphire Reserve® takes a win over the Amex thanks to a recent refresh of the Sapphire Reserve‘s earning rates.
 The Sapphire Reserve now earns Sapphire Reservex points on flights booked through Chase, 10x points on hotels and car rentals booked through Chase, 10x points on Chase Dining, 3x points on all other travel and dining and 1x points on everything else.
 In addition to standard earning bonuses, Chase cardholders currently earn 10x points on Lyft purchases through March 2022.

 This breadth of categories and potential for a whopping 10x points on hotels, dining and car rentals simply outclasses the reward potential of the Amex Platinum Card.